 4.4 Reporting Sex Discrimination at Xavier University

-The University informs individuals about their right to file criminal charges and the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance and other services on and/or off campus as well as additional remedies to prevent contact between a Complainant and Respondent, such as housing, academic, transportation and working accommodations, if reasonably available.
+The University informs individuals about their right to file criminal charges and the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance and other services on and/or off campus as well as additional remedies to prevent contact between a Reporting Party and Responding Party, such as housing, academic, transportation and working accommodations, if reasonably available.
 The University will make such accommodations, if the victim requests them and if they are reasonable and available, regardless of whether the victim chooses to report the crime to the Xavier University Police Department, local law enforcement, or to pursue a complaint under Xavier's internal complaint resolution process.
-All inquiries related to Sex Discrimination should be directed to Xavier's Title IX and Interpersonal Violence Response Coordinator, Gallagher Student Center, Room 332, Xavier University 3800 Victory Parkway, Cincinnati, OH 45207, 513-745-3046.
+All inquiries related to Sex Discrimination should be directed to Xavier's Title IX Office, Gallagher Student Center, Room 332, Xavier University 3800 Victory Parkway, Cincinnati, OH 45207, 513-745-3046.

 Reports can be made to any of the following resources below.
 If an individual is unsure about what they want to have happen in response to the report, they should speak with a confidential resource first to help ensure that they understand all of their options, rights, and understand all confidentiality considerations (see Xavier's Title IX Sexual Harassment and Interpersonal Violence Reporting and Support Options resource sheet.

 An individual has to right to report Sex Discrimination to University employees and/or to Xavier University Police and/or local law enforcement.
 Xavier University has an obligation to respond to a report of Sex Discrimination under these HCAP procedures regardless of whether an individual makes a police report or pursues a criminal remedy.